Zapotek/Roundabout/README.md

 ### Single mode

-In single mode the roundabout algorithm is in essence no different that any other basic algorithm.
+In single mode the roundabout algorithm is in essence no different that any other basic crawling algorithm.

     ./bin/roundabout testfire.net